Ideal Blood Pressure and Its ImportanceOctober 1, 2019 2021-11-22 6:31

 Blood pressure is essential to life.
 To keep blood flowing through your body, your heart will exert force on the walls of your blood vessel, producing blood pressure.
 The sophisticated cardiovascular system ensures the supply of oxygen and nutrients to the organs in your body.

 Blood pressure rises each time your heart beats and falls in between beats.
 The differences in pressure are reflected in your blood pressure reading.
-Your blood pressure is represented by your systolic and diastolic reading.
+Your blood pressure is represented by your systolic and diastolic readings.
 Written in a fraction form, the systolic reading is the one on top while diastolic is the one on the bottom.

-Systolic blood pressure (the upper number) is the amount of pressure your blood exerted against your artery walls when the heart beats.
+Systolic blood pressure (the upper number) is the amount of pressure your blood exerted against your artery walls when the heartbeats.

 Diastolic blood pressure (the lower number) is the amount of pressure your blood exerted against your artery walls while the heart is resting between beats.
 Because your blood needs to keep flowing even in between heartbeat, your diastolic pressure is lower than systolic but not zero.